warmana/cloudant-docs-fork/source/includes/basics/hardware_reqs.md

-## Hardware Requirements for Cloudant on Bluemix Local
+#### Hardware Requirements for Cloudant on Bluemix Local
-Before you install Cloudant® on Bluemix Local, confirm that your system meets the following requirements.
-The requirements include Bluemix Local hardware requirements, Cloudant virtual machine distribution and physical host recommendations, and Logmet hardware requirements for installing the product.
+Before you install Cloudant® on Bluemix Local, confirm that your system meets these requirements.
+The requirements include hardware, cluster,  requirements, Cloudant virtual machine distribution and physical host recommendations, and Logmet hardware requirements for installing the product.

-### Operating system
+##### Operating system
 Cloudant uses Debian version 8 operating system exclusively.

+##### Clusters
+Cloudant in Bluemix Local requires two clusters minimum.
+One cluster internally powers the Bluemix platform, while the other cluster powers external customer accounts and data.

-###Hardware requirements
+#####Hardware requirements

 <table>
 <tr>